Full time-dependent counting statistics of highly entangled biphoton states: Analytical results

-for matrices $M,N$, originating from the power series of the logarithm, does not generally simplify to an analytic expression since $S\left(\chi,\kappa+\kappa'\right)$ and $S\left(\chi,\kappa-\kappa'\right)$ do not commute.
+for matrices $M,N$, originating from the power series of the logarithm, does not generally simplify to an analytic expression since $S\left(\chi,\kappa+ \kappa'\right)$ and $S\left(\chi,\kappa-\kappa'\right)$ do not commute.
 This is the case for one party though, such that

-can be applied to compute $g_\text{A}^{I}(y_\text{A})$ and $g_\text{B}^{I}(y_\text{B})$.
-It should be noted that the first term in Eq. (\ref{eq:g_inter_joint}) corresponds to the joint PGF in Eq. (\ref{eq:g_large}) for large interval widths.
+can be applied to compute $g_\text{A}^{I}(y_\text{A})$ and $g_\text{B}^{I} (y_\text{B})$.
+It should be noted that the first term in Eq. (\ref{eq:g_inter_joint}) corresponds to the joint PGF for large interval widths in Eq. (\ref{eq:g_large}).
 The correction PGF is given by \begin{widetext}